-So what does an Italian wine label actually tell you about what’s in the bottle?
+So what does an Italian wine label tell you about what’s in the bottle?
 The short answer is: It depends.
-Let’s answer this question one region at a time.
-We’ll start with the nuances of Tuscany and Piedmont, Italy’s two most important quality wine regions.
+Let’s start with the nuances of Tuscany and Piedmont, Italy’s two most important quality wine regions.
 Together, Tuscany and Piedmont represent 38% of all DOCGs and 25% of all DOCs.

 A source of label confusion is the name of a place versus the name of a grape.

-In Tuscany, where there are three main wine regions, the primary red grape is Sangiovese.
-Here are some points to note:
+First, in Tuscany, there are three main wine regions, the primary red grape is Sangiovese.

 - Sangiovese never appears on a label